 - Open Microsoft Excel

-- If you wish to use an existing file which contains a table of data you wish to use press Ctrl + O, locate the file and select Open
+- If you wish to use an existing file which contains a table of data suitable for this exercise, press Ctrl + F12, the Open dialog box will appear allowing you to locate the file and click Open

 - If you do not have an existing file, create a sample file such as the one shown below:

-- From the sample above you can see our Bonus Schedule table is setup in cells A13:B18.
+- From the sample above you can see our Bonus Schedule table is displayed in cells A14:B22.

 TIP: In a real-world scenario I would recommend having your table of data on a separate worksheet, separate from the data you wish to lookup.